 - 5. Can I get the case expunged at the same time?

 - 6. What happens if I break my probation in California?

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-California Penal Code 1203.3 PC authorizes a judge to grant a defendant’s request to secure an early termination of his/her probation.4
+California Penal Code 1203.3 PC authorizes a judge to grant your request to secure early termination of your probation.4

 In order to obtain this type of relief, your California criminal defense attorney must file a motion with the court and prosecuting agency at least two days prior to the date of the requested hearing.5